juxt/site/docs/src/pages/learn/graphql.md

 (q '{:find [(pull e *)] :where [[e :movies/local "Movie]]})
 ```

-You can learn more about the powerful Datalog query language used by XTDB here TODO
+You can learn more about the powerful Datalog query language used by XTDB [here](https://docs.xtdb.com/language-reference/1.22.0/datalog-queries/).

 ## Creating a GraphQL API